 Medium Well-being Children who score in the high range on fewer than 4 of the 5 measures of well-being, and have no low-range scores.

-Low Well-being Children who score in the low range on at least 1 of the 5 measures of well-being.
+Children who score in the low range on at least 1 of the 5 measures of well-being.